-Lauren modeled an authentic replica of a traditional kroj from the village of Trebanice in the Prachatice district of Southern Bohemia.
-All materials used to construct the kroj came from the Czech Republic, and several pieces, such as the scarf, apron, vest, handkerchief, and caplet, were created there.
-The remainder of the kroj was constructed locally in West, Texas by seamstress Maggie Grmela.
-The kroj reflects her Bohemian heritage with its rich fabrics and V-cut scarf and vest, which is unique to Bohemian kroje.
-Lauren was proud to be awarded the Authentic Kroj award during the Miss Czech-Slovak US Pageant.
+Monica modeled an authentic replica of a traditional kroj from the village of České Budějovice from Southern Bohemia.
+Various materials used to construct the kroj came from the Czech Republic, including fabrics, ribbons, and trims.
+The kroj was constructed in West, Texas by seamstress Maggie Grmela and assistant Madison Murphy, who both aided in the research and design of the kroj.
+The kroj reflects Monica’s Bohemian heritage through its rich fabrics and colors juxtaposed against functional pieces reminiscent of kroje in the region in the late 19th century.

 For her talent, Monica presented a demonstrative speech on the legal systems of the Czech and Slovak Republics with a specific focus on constitutional law.
 As a lawyer, Monica chose to share her unique knowledge on the subject, which served to educate the audience on little-known aspects of Czech and Slovak government and honor the sacrifices that occurred during the Velvet Revolution and the progress that occurred after the Velvet Divorce.

 In additional to being selected as the national queen, Monica also earned the Oratory Award in this year’s pageant.
 Monica is truly honored to be selected as Miss Czech-Slovak US 2022-2023 and views this title as an opportunity to educate, serve, and connect our communities across the United States and abroad.
 She looks forward to traveling the country, learning from others, hearing stories from older generations and inspiring younger generations to engage with their Czech and Slovak heritage.
 She is incredibly grateful for all pageant sponsors, including her primary sponsor, the Miss Czech-Slovak Missouri organization.
 She is thrilled for the year ahead and excited to experience all that this year has to offer!